What is Supply chain costs?

 - Rework and redundant processes which lead to repurchasing expensive raw materials and even restarting the whole manufacturing process from scratch.

 Inventory is a big factor for small and large manufacturers that help them address demand and supply market volatilities and uncertainties.
 Ironically, while inventory is a cushion to protect manufacturers against sharp market fluctuations, it can also result in high costs, solving linear problems.

 Here is the manufacturers’ checklist for managing inventory costs:

-- Managing accurate inventory levels with an optimization software can positively impact warehousing and transportation costs which results in effective capital management to propel the company’s growth.
+- Managing accurate inventory levels with supply chain optimization software can positively impact warehousing and transportation costs which results in effective capital management to propel the company’s growth.

 - Reducing inventory costs does not equate to eliminating inventory altogether.
 The idea is to reduce excess inventory with optimization modeling and to maintain just the right amount of stock of the right products.

 It is a fundamental premise of manufacturing that high-quality goods cannot be built cost-effectively from low-quality components.
 Quality must be a consistent aspect of doing business for solving optimization problems and should be dealt with in the same manner across the entire value chain.
 Especially for supply chains using just-in-time management in manufacturing with low inventory levels, because they cannot afford large scale quality failures.

 Here is the manufacturers’ checklist for managing quality costs: